 - Greater efficiency due to streamlined processes and conservation of materials

-- Fewer injuries since employees
+- Fewer and less severe employee injuries

 - Reduction in workers’ stress levels